 Minimum acceptable rate of return

-In business and for engineering economics in both industrial engineering and civil engineering practice, the minimum acceptable rate of return, often abbreviated MARR, or hurdle rate is the minimum rate of return on a project a manager or company is willing to accept before starting a project, given its risk and the opportunity cost of forgoing other projects.
-A synonym seen in many contexts is minimum attractive rate of return.
+In corporate finance, business, and engineering economics - in both industrial engineering and civil engineering - the minimum acceptable rate of return (often abbreviated MARR) is the minimum rate of return on a project a manager or company is willing to accept.

 Showing 1 - 9 results of 9 for search 'MARR', query time: 0.02s Refine Results